Docker Test Harness#

 CLI Tool Installation#

-docker/install-cli-tools.sh is the single entrypoint for fd and
+docker/install-cli-tools.sh is the single entrypoint for CLI tool

 How it works: